+This program is an advanced placement option for students with prior degrees in the Radiologic Sciences.
 This program is for students who want to work in patient care using technology, known as “high touch, high technology,” with advancement opportunities.
 The radiation therapist uses creativity in a patient care environment with ever-changing technology.
 NHTI offers the only Radiation Therapy program in N.H.

 - CL – Number of lecture/classroom hours per week for the course

 - LAB – Number of simulation laboratory, laboratory or clinical hours per week for the course

 - CR – Number of credit hours for the course

 |RDTH 110C||Principles and Practice of Radiation Therapy I||3||2||4|

 |RDTH 210C||Principles and Practice of Radiation Therapy II||3||2||4|

 |RDTH 205C||Treatment Planning||3||0||3|

 |RDTH 293C||Clinical Practice IV1||0||24||4|

 |RDTH 280C||Registry Review||1||0||1|